sktan/2d-portal-game/README.md

+# 2D Portal Game

+This is a simple 2D Portal clone game created for a software development class back in 2013.

+Code is unsupported, and unmaintained and has been comitted in it's raw form.

-# 2d-portal-game
+# Requirements

-A game created as a submission for my Software Development class assignment.
-It's meant to replicate the game Portal, but in 2d.
+- Visual Studio C++
+- DirectX SDK (2010 was used)